 We specialise in LPA disputes, including LPA fraud.
 If you require help then call us for a free case assessment on 0808 139 1606 or send us an email with your details.

 A man has been jailed following a review of his mother’s financial affairs.
 Mr Snelling, who was living in North Devon at the time, admitted four charges of fraud by abuse of position following a trial at Exeter Crown Court.
-It was alleged he had taken over £41,000 from his mother while in charge of her financial affairs from 2007 onwards, though it is unclear whether he had been formally appointed as his mother’s attorney.
+It was alleged he had taken over £41,000 from his mother while in charge of her financial affairs.

-In 2012 alone, Mr Snelling went on three foreign holidays, which are reported to have cost in the region of £10,000 – far in excess of his usual spending.
+In one year alone Mr Snelling went on three foreign holidays, which are reported to have cost in the region of £10,000 – far in excess of his usual spending.

-By 2013, Mr Snelling’s own daughters had become so concerned about his spending that they decided to intervene.
+Mr Snelling’s own daughters became so concerned about his spending that they decided to intervene.
 They took their grandmother, aged 93, to the bank, following which Mrs Snelling discovered that her son had withdrawn £28,520 from one account and a further £13,000 from another.

 This case highlights the problem of fraud relating to people’s personal finances and the importance of selecting an appropriate attorney (or appointee) to monitor your financial affairs.
 The difficulty in this instance was that from the outside, Mr Snelling appeared to be a doting and caring son – an ideal attorney in many circumstances.

 So, what steps could Mrs Snelling have taken to avoid a situation like this occurring?

 Formally appointing an attorney would have been prudent, but there always remains a risk that an attorney could misuse the power.

 The risk of LPA fraud might be reduced by the appointment of a second Attorney, although this is not always possible.